chef/chef-web-docs/content/resources/windows_user_privilege/_index.md

   :remove:
     markdown: Remove a user privilege
   :set:
-    markdown: This will remove any user not listed in the `users` field and only allow what is listed what was provided to remain.
+    markdown: Set the privileges that are listed in the `privilege` property for only the users listed in the `users` property.
 properties_list:
 - property: principal
   ruby_type: String